BeyondTrust/terraform-provider-sra/CONTRIBUTING.md

 ## Getting Started

 The SRA Terraform provider is a translation layer between Terraform and the SRA Configuration API.
 Thus, the documentation for the configuration API directly applies to the Terraform resources defined.
 All Terraform schemas should directly map to a configuration API endpoint.
-Not all endpoints in the configuration API have Terraform counterparts, and that is intentional.
+Not all endpoints in the configuration API have Terraform counterparts.

-The configuration API documentation can be viewed form /login of your appliance under **Management > Security**.
+The configuration API documentation can be viewed from the /login interface of your instance under **Management > Security**.
+You must be logged in with administrator permissions to reach this section of the interface.

 ## How can I Contribute?